David-Mawer/LINQ2DB-AngularWebApp-Core-3/README.md

+# Template refers to public libraries that are no longer open source.
+This template is no longer current - do not use it.

 # This is a .Net 5.0 (Angular 11 + API) Template for Linq2Db

 This is the basic Angular WebApp template for **.Net (Core) 5.0** with a few tweaks: -